 In addition to the mesmerizing red rock formations, you can also enjoy hiking trails or take in one of the most beautiful sunsets you will ever see!
-Be sure to stop by their visitor center which features exhibits and interactive, educational kiosks, an auditorium, and a gift shop where you can purchase mementos of your trip.
+Be sure to stop by their visitor center, which features exhibits and interactive, educational kiosks, an auditorium, and a gift shop where you can purchase souvenirs of your trip.

 9. Grand Canyon National Park, Arizona

-Rounding out our list of the top 10 places to campervan in the US—and ending very close to where we began—are two stops in Arizona.
-The first is one of the seven natural wonders of the world and a must-see for everyone at least once in their lifetime.
+Rounding out our list of the top 10 places to campervan in the US, and ending very close to where we began, are two stops in Arizona.
+The first is one of the seven natural wonders of the world and a must-see for everyone at least once.
 It’s Grand Canyon National Park in Arizona.